Lobatman/Lobatman/README.md

 # 💫 About Me:
-I'm a biology student, with areas of focused on data analysis.
-I'm also passionate about progamming and have basic knowledge of Python, SQL and R langague.
+I'm a biology student at the State University of Minas Gerais (UEMG), and I'm passionate about programming.
+I have basic knowledge of Python, SQL and R.

 ## 🌐 Socials: